 -

 Mrs. Christine Moore Howell presents Paul Robeson in a Program of Negro Spirituals for the Benefit of the Witherspoon Y.M.C.A.
 1932 January 28.
 The January 1932 Paul Robeson concert program was hosted by the Witherspoon Y.M.C.A.
 It was Princeton’s all-Black YMCA branch that served as a social, recreational, educational, and civic hub for nearby Black neighborhoods through the 1930s.
-It occupied the building at (now) 102 Witherspoon Street (earlier locations at Jackson & Green/Witherspoon) and employed local Black leaders as directors by the 1920s, and is documented in Princeton archives and local histories (Hsp-Admin 2017).
+It occupied the building at (now) 102 Witherspoon Street and employed local Black leaders as directors.
+Additional information about the YMCA can be found in another BJ&R resource, A Survey of Witherspoon YMCA... which is linked below.

 -